scm-repo-mirror/jetbrains_mps/samples/customizedDebugger/README.md

 You should perhaps play with examples in Highlevel.sandbox solution.
 You can see the generated text, run the samples, set breakpoints and debug them.

-Read more on customizing the debugger in MPS at https://confluence.jetbrains.com/display/MPSD20191/Debugger